nikoksr/konfetty/README.md

 }

 func main() {
-	// Stubbing a configuration, usually pre-populated by your config provider. cfg := &RoomConfig{
+	// Stubbing a configuration, usually pre-populated by your config provider, e.g., Viper or Koanf. cfg := &RoomConfig{
         Devices: []any{
             // A light device that's enabled by default